uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-kafka/03-checkin-stats.md

 You may recall from Practical 2 that `hibernate_sequence` is the database sequence used by Hibernate to automatically generate primary keys when it needs to.

-The `partitioned_checkin_stat` table is an example of *partitioned state*, where we avoid interference between consumers by keeping different parts of the state of each Kafka partition.
+The `partitioned_checkin_stat` table is an example of *partitioned state*, where we avoid interference between consumers by keeping different parts of the state for each Kafka partition.
 A partitioned check-in statistic has a name (e.g. `started`), a partition ID (e.g. 1), and a value (the number of times that has happened so far).
 We have also defined a `unique` constraint, saying that we can only have one row for a given combination of `(partition_id, name)`.
 This `unique` constraint has two benefits: